Vestibular Rehabilitation for Vertigo

-What is Vertigo
+What is Vertigo?

 Vertigo is the sensation of feeling unbalanced or dizzy, which may include room spinning, loss of balance, or nausea.
-Episodes may last from a few minutes to hours, or even days.
+Episodes may last from a few minutes to hours or even days.
 Many people experience dizziness or vertigo every day.
 While there are many different types of vertigo, one of the most common is BPPV (Benign Paroxysmal Positional Vertigo).
-The diagnosis of BPPV has increased in recent years, as awareness and knowledge of this condition has grown.
+The diagnosis of BPPV has increased in recent years, as awareness and knowledge of this condition have grown.

 BPPV is related to head movement or position.
-When you move, there are “crystals” in your inner ear, which stimulate nerves which then tell your brain where you are at in space.
+When you move, there are “crystals” in your inner ear, which stimulate nerves which then tell your brain where you are in space.
 These crystals are located in 3 different canals, each responding differently to the direction and speed of movement.
-The brain then uses all this info to determine where you are at in space and where you’re moving.
-Sometimes, these crystals become dislodged and float within then canal.
-Floating crystals and can send random signals that conflict with what your eyes, inner ear, and brain are telling you.
+The brain then uses all this info to determine where you are in space and where you’re moving.
+Sometimes, these crystals become dislodged and float within the canal.
+Floating crystals can send random signals that conflict with what your eyes, inner ear, and brain are telling you.
 This conflicting information causes vertigo.

 Vertigo Diagnosis & Treatment